Information on further education and returning to the classroom as a mature student.

 Sometimes you can aid your career progression by taking time out to returning to learning and furthering your education.
 If you decide to undertake a period of study to enhance your career prospects, there are many things that you will need to consider.
 These include choosing a course that is right for you and funding.

 If you decide to become a mature student you will need to consider what the implications will be.
 Things you may wish to ask yourself include;

 The answers to these questions will help you decide which course and method of learning may be right for you.

 When choosing a course you will need to consider what it is you want to study and why you want to study it.
 Do you want to pursue an academic course or a vocational course?
 You should also consider whether you meet the entry requirements for your chosen course because you may need to complete another course before you can gain entry on to the one you want.

-There are various funding options available for further study however the funding you may receive depends on the course you do and your personal circumstances.
+There are various funding options available for further study, however, the funding you may receive depends on the course you do and your personal circumstances.

-If you intend on remaining in employment and completing your studies part time or through a distance learning provider, your employer may sponsor you or pay part of your fees.
+If you intend on remaining in employment and completing your studies part-time or through a distance learning provider, your employer may sponsor you or pay part of your fees.
 For further information, you should speak to your human resources department.